SummitEvergreen/summit-php/README.md

 Returned Data
 -------------
-The **Summit Evergreen** API will return a JSON-encoded array as follows:
+The **Summit Evergreen** API and this SDK will return a JSON-encoded array as follows:

 ```
 {
-message: "",
+message: "{Operation success message}",
 errors: [ ],
 order_id: "54f8b72da6c94",
 thankyou_url: "{Full URL to Thank You page for customer}"
 }
 ```